 Another fine distinction that needs to be drawn is to ensure that the invention does not relate to a security policy (e.g. that a user can only read their own department’s documents) but lies in the technical implementation of that policy (T0119/11).
-On the other hand, Boards of Appeal have recognised a form of problem invention in this area, holding in T0832/14 that if an attack vector was not known, a defence against it would not
+On the other hand, Boards of Appeal have recognised a form of problem invention in this area, holding in T0832/14 that if an attack vector was not known, a defence against it would not be obvious.

-Often, security related inventions involve two different users.
+Often, security related inventions require or involve two different users.
 Often, the users are referred to as an administrator and a user.
 However, such terminology can be distracting and Boards or the Examining Division may consider the difference between an administrator and an ordinary user to be a non-technical one.
 This can be avoided by referring to the users as a first user with a first set of privileges and a second user with a second, different set of privileges.

 Games, AR & VR

 There are also common themes in the area of games, simulation and augmented or virtual reality.
 In T0339/13 the Board held that to increase user engagement, as a general aim, was not technical.
 However, to increase realism, for the purpose of increasing user engagement, is technical.
 This can be a fine line to draw.